DevOps-MBSE/AaC/docs/docs/dev_guide/aac_validation.md

 # What is Validation in the AaC Language?
 Because the AaC DSL is leveraging plain-text YAML as the underpinning of the DSL, there is little to no functionality to guide users in the correctness of their YAML AaC structures.
 AaC has implemented a self-validating language feature so that users can reference which rules are applied to which AaC DSL components, and so that users can define validation for their own user-defined structures.
 To this end, AaC employs a plugin-based validator system where plugins provide Python-based validator implementations that can be referenced and applied to definitions in the AaC DSL.

-Data structure, or schema, validation rules in AaC are defined with the `validation` definition, which are required to have a corresponding implementation, called a validator plugin.
-This enables AaC's self-validating mechanism even though YAML is just a markup language.
+Data structure, or `schema`, validation rules in AaC are defined with the `validation` definition, which require a corresponding implementation, called a validator plugin.
+The validator plugin is what enables AaC's self-validating mechanism even though YAML is just a markup language.
 Each data structure is decomposed into its smaller structures, and then the structural constraints (validations) are applied.
+It is worth keeping in mind that, currently, we make no guarantees regarding the order in which validations are applied.
 Additionally, AaC also provides the ability to validate primitive types.
-Primitive validations are distinct from schema validations, but they work in the same general way -- when definitions are validated any fields with a 'primitive' type (e.g. string, number, integer, etc) are picked up and validated against the corresponding primitive type validator, if it exists.
+Primitive validations are distinct from schema validations, but they work in the same general way -- when definitions are validated, any fields with a 'Primitive' type (e.g. string, number, boolean, etc) are validated against the corresponding primitive type validator, if it exists.
+If no such primitive type validator exists, then the type is treated as a string having a valid value, regardless of the actual value.

 Adhereing to AaC's goal of extensibility, users are capable of building plugins that contribute both schema and primitive validations.
 To read more on how those are created, check out the page on [creating validation plugins](../validation_plugins/).